Columbine Hall and the Manor of Thorney Columbers

 In the 1940s the hall was listed in the Town & County Planning Act 1947: Section 30, Buildings of Special Architectural Interest or Historic Crown Properties.
 Under the Civil Parish of Stowupland, 11/891 Columbine Hall owner: Ministry of Agriculture, fisheries and Food: occupier A. A. Rednall.

 In the Christian calendar Rogation Sunday is the fifth Sunday after Easter when processions maybe held to give thanks for the produce of the land.
-This newspaper cutting was accompanied by a hand written note ‘cut this out of a magazine in the Navy League Club and have been showing it to my pals sho couldn’t beleive there was such a place as stowupland.
-Where are you?’article
+This newspaper cutting was accompanied by a hand written note explaining that the sender had ‘cut this out of a magazine in the Navy League Club and have been showing it to my pals sho couldn’t beleive there was such a place as stowupland.
+Where are you?’
+Unfortunately we don’t have any more details.

 In 1993 the Hall and 29 acres were bought by Hew and Leslie Stevenson